javascript-tutorial/en.javascript.info/2-ui/2-events/05-dispatch-events/article.md

 We can call `event.preventDefault()` on a script-generated event if `cancelable:true` flag is specified.

-Of course, if the event has a non-standard name, then it's not known to the browser, and there's no "default browser action" for it.

-But the event-generating code may plan some actions after `dispatchEvent`.
+Of course, for custom events, with names unknown for the browser, there are no "default browser actions".
+But our code may plan its own actions after `dispatchEvent`.

-The call of `event.preventDefault()` is a way for the handler to send a signal that those actions shouldn't be performed.
+The call of `event.preventDefault()` is a way for the handler to send a signal that those actions should be canceled  .

 In that case the call to `elem.dispatchEvent(event)` returns `false`.
 And the event-generating code knows that the processing shouldn't continue.